March Comes in Like a Lion Overview:

-Rei Kiriyama is a 17 year old professional shogi player with issues.
+Rei Kiriyama is a 17 year old professional shogi player with issues in March Comes in Like a Lion.